 According to Gallup, managers who receive feedback on what they’re doing well perform better and are more profitable for companies–up to 8.9% more profitable.
-From the employees’ perspective, 92% of a survey of 899 individuals agreed that even critical or negative feedback leads to better performance.
+Similarly, 92% of employees agreed that even critical or negative feedback leads to better performance.
 It’s the engagement and interest from peers and management that’s necessary to feeling involved and valued.

 4. Create a Recognition Scheme

 Go beyond a great compensation and benefits package.
 Create a rewards and recognition plan to highlight excellent work or brilliant team players.
 You can establish different categories to ensure various types of employees get recognized, and you can vary the rewards based on what type of business you run and what your employees like.
 Consider engaging your employees when planning recognition systems so it’s meaningful for them when it’s implemented.
-It could be as easy for HR professionals such as offering employees company logo wear that doubles as company advertising.
+Recognition schemes can be as simple as offering employees company logo wear that doubles as company advertising.

 5. Implement a Financial Workplace Wellness Program

 When employees become distracted or distant, it’s not always to do with their role or responsibilities at work.
-Financial troubles can be a key source of depression and anxiety, even when these challenges don’t automatically stem from the workplace.
-However, having a financial wellness program in place can help provide vital financial education to assess and address these needs such as budgeting, debt reduction and building wealth.
+Financial troubles can be a key source of depression and anxiety, even when these challenges don’t stem from the workplace.
+However, having a financial wellness program in place can help provide vital financial education to assess and address these needs.
+Financial education covers topics such as budgeting, debt reduction, and building wealth.

 Show Your Employees You Care